Penny Ann Early

-Penny Ann Early (born May 30, 1943) is an American athlete who achieved two notable firsts in her lifetime as she was the first female jockey to be licensed to ride parimutuel horse races, and the first woman ever to play in a professional men's basketball league during the 1960s.
+Penny Ann Early (later Penny Ann Hill; May 30, 1943 – June 23, 2023) was an American athlete who achieved two notable firsts in her lifetime as she was the first female jockey to be licensed to ride parimutuel horse races and was the first woman ever to play in a professional men's basketball league in the United States, both during the 1960s.

-Life
+Early life and career

+Being born and raised in Chicago, Illinois, she would attend Senn High School and graduate from the school in 1961.
+Once that was done, she would begin her career as a horse trainer, working with race horses early on in her life.
+Her first notable appearance to the public eye involving her work with horses would occur in 1965 in the show What's My Line?, showing up as the show's first guest for the episode she was on that also featured Barbra Streisand as the mystery guest and Tony Randall as a guest panelist, as well as became one of the last episodes to also feature Dorothy Kilgallen as a regular panelist before her suspicious death later in the year.
+During the episode, she would get three incorrect guesses from the panel (winning $15 from the show) before getting a correct answer on her occupation at the time, with host John Charles Daly mentioning afterward that she was working for and with a trainer named Tom Jolly and that she one day hopes to become a horse trainer herself in her later years.

 Penny Early became notable as one of the first licensed female jockeys in the United States in 1968.
 In protest, male jockeys unanimously refused to ride in the first few races in which she was slated to compete at the Churchill Downs in Louisville, Kentucky to prevent her from competing.